School of Nursing

 We, the faculty, believe that professional, caring, and reflective nursing practice

-occurs with the synergy of clinical excellence and relationship based care.
+occurs with the synergy of clinical excellence and relationship-based care.
 The School

 of Nursing provides a supportive and respectful learning environment that embraces